 oldest and largest alarm companies in Idaho.
 He is a member of the Nampa and Caldwell, Idaho Chambers of Commerce, was a

-founding member of the Lifeline Crisis Pregnancy Center, and serves on the board of trustees for Nampa Christian Schools.
+founding member of the Lifeline Crisis Pregnancy Center, and served on the board of trustees for Nampa Christian Schools.

 Mr. Crane has been married to his wife, Cheryl, since 1969.
-They have six children, four girls and two boys, and eight grandchildren.
+They have six children, four girls and two boys, and nine grandchildren.